-GoGeek: In addition to offering you more space (30 GB) and better-performing servers, this plan offers access to Git repositories.
-It also comes with PCI (Payment Card Industry) Compliant Servers, necessary for ecommerce sites (e.g. WooCommerce).
+GoGeek: In addition to offering you more space (30 GB) and better-performing servers, this plan gives you access to pre-installed Git repositories.
+It also comes with PCI (Payment Card Industry) compliant servers, necessary for ecommerce sites (e.g. WooCommerce).
 You’ll also get priority support.

 SiteGround Pros & Cons

 SiteGround offers unbeatable services and I’d recommend it in a heartbeat.
 It’s suitable for serious projects, and if you need more performance down the line, you can upgrade to one of its premium hosting plans (e.g. cloud or dedicated).
 I especially recommend it for:

 - Professional bloggers

 - Large corporate websites

 - Developers and designers that want quality and good support

 - Those looking for features like staging, Git repositories or SSH access

 - In general, anything that will require high-performance solutions

 Remember that you can try SiteGround for 30 days with no obligation.